 Estonians say that your student years are the best part of your life.
 And it's true!
 Did you know?
-In 2018 more than 6000 international students were studying in Estonia from all over the world.
+In 2021 more than 7000 international degree and exchange students were studying in Estonia from all over the world.

 Student events